KhronosGroup/SPIRV-Guide/chapters/image_accceses.md

 Before you do an operation such as an atomic image load, you need to get a pointer for the memory.

-The `OpImageTexelPointer` allows you take a texel inside an image, and create a pointer to it which can be accessed by an atomic image operation.
+The `OpImageTexelPointer` allows you to take a texel inside an image, and create a pointer to it which can be accessed by an atomic image operation.

 Example: `OpAtomicLoad -> OpImageTexelPointer -> OpVariable`